About The School

 It is situated in picturesque surroundings which offer opportunities for environmental and local studies.
 The grounds are attractive, including adventure play equipment, a sports pitch, a Quiet or Performance Garden and tarmacked area.
 We have an extensive forest school area where children from every class take part in regular forest school sessions.
 Our resident chickens live in our forest school area and provide eggs for class cooking lessons.

 Within the main school building the school houses St Julian’s Church which forms the chancel in our school hall.
 This provides a real link with our village community who worship here during the winter whilst also providing a focal point in Collective Worship.

 Our children range in age from 4 to 11 and come from Shoscombe, Peasedown St John and other neighbouring villages.
-We have four classes, and each class has a part time teaching assistant to aid learning.
+We have four classes, and each class has a teaching assistant to aid learning.
 The school has a hall with facilities for creating a stage for drama productions as well as being available for PE lessons.
 There is an extensive library containing both fiction and non-fiction titles and where the children work both in groups and independently as part of their weekly library session.
 Each classroom, the hall and the library have interactive whiteboards and all classrooms have visualisers.